Education in Ghana: Teacher training

 Colleges of Education (CoE) are the main teacher training institutions.
-Currently, there are 46 public CoE across all regions of Ghana.
+There are 46 public CoE across all regions of Ghana.
 They offer a three-year curriculum that leads to the Diploma in Basic Education (DBE).
 The curriculum is described as "uniform" and with a "national focus" even if CoE are present in every Ghanaian region.
 The final examinations granting the DBE are conducted by the public University of Cape Coast's Institute of Education.
 The holders of the DBE are allowed to teach at every level of basic education (kindergarten, primary school, junior secondary school).

 Apart from the CoE, two universities (Cape Coast and Winneba) also train teachers.
 A specific four-year bachelor's degree allows to teach in any pre-tertiary education (most graduates choose secondary education).
 A specific master's degree is needed for teaching in CoE.
 Universities also offer DBE graduates a two-year curriculum granting the right to teach in secondary education.

 Distance education is also possible via a four-year programme leading to the Untrained Teacher's Diploma in Basic Education (UTDBE).
 It was introduced to increase the number of basic education teachers in the rural area.
 Serving teachers can also continue education programmes at the school, cluster and regional levels.

 Public action and policies

 Adult literacy, non-formal education

-Public action against illiteracy started more than 50 years ago in Ghana.
+Public action against illiteracy started for more than 50 years in Ghana.
 Initiated in the 1940s by the British rulers, it was raised to top-priority after Ghana's independence in 1957.
 Political unrest limited this action to sporadic short-term programmes, until 1987 and the creation of the Non-Formal Education Division (NFED), whose goal was to eliminate illiteracy by 2000.
 After a convincing trial in two regions, the Functional Literacy Skills Project (FLSP) was expanded to the whole country in 1992.
-In 2000, the programme was taken over by the National Functional Literacy Programme (FNLP), which is still active today.
+In 2000, the programme was taken over by the National Functional Literacy Programme (FNLP).
 These programmes focus on gender and geographical inequalities.
 Women and people living in rural area are their main targets.
 In 2004, there were 1238 "Literacy centers", mostly in non-urban areas.

 The successive projects led to statistical progress.
 In 1997, 64% of women and 38% of men were illiterate, with a global literacy rate of 54%.
 In 2010, female literacy was 65% and the global literacy rate had increased to 71.5%.
-Academics, however, pointed out the insufficient progress of literacy among women and the difficulty for those who graduated to upkeep their new skills.
+Academics pointed out the insufficient progress of literacy among women and the difficulty for those who graduated to upkeep their new skills.